Hollow Metal Door Nomenclature

 CLASSIFIED:

 “Products or material of a specific group category that are constructed, inspected, tested and subsequently reinspected in accordance with an established set of requirements.”
-(Taken directly from NFPA 80.)
+(Per NFPA 80.)

 CLEARANCE: